Williangalvani/patrickelectric.github.io/content/blog/2020/2020-05-05-qmlonline-first-version.md

 header = "/assets/qmlonline-first-version/banner.png"
 +++

-Finally, after working since October and learning a bunch about [WebAssembly](https://webassembly.org/), [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets), [HTML](https://wikipedia.org/wiki/HTML) (sad right ?) and [emscripten](https://emscripten.org/), I can happily announce a stable version of [qmlonline](https://patrickelectric.work/qmlonline/)!
+Finally, after working since October and learning a bunch about [WebAssembly](https://webassembly.org/), [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets), [HTML](https://wikipedia.org/wiki/HTML) (sad, right ?) and [emscripten](https://emscripten.org/), I can happily announce a stable version of [qmlonline](https://patrickelectric.work/qmlonline/)!
 In this post, I'm going to show the idea behind the project and some code that may help you with your future adventures.

 <!-- more -->

 # The initial steps

 Everything starts with [QHot](https://github.com/patrickelectric/qhot), that I describe as _"Hot reload for nested QML files"_, a useful tool for anyone that likes to prototype UI elements or ideas with a real-time feedback of what you are typing in QML.
-I have identified that compiling the project or recalling qml/qmlscene tools just to test and check my ideas was a bit annoying and started to be time-consuming, the desire to have something like [godbolt](https://godbolt.org/) or [quick-bench](http://quick-bench.com/) started to grow.
+I noticed that compiling the project or recalling qml/qmlscene tools just to test and check my ideas was pretty annoying and time-consuming, the desire to have something like [godbolt](https://godbolt.org/) or [quick-bench](http://quick-bench.com/) started growing.
 My objective was something that was closer to these tools but for QML development, and that is how **QHot** was born.

 ![image](https://raw.githubusercontent.com/patrickelectric/qhot/master/doc/example.gif)